 - WSO2 Business Process Server - "BusinessProcessServer"

 - WSO2 Governance Registry - "GovernanceRegistry"

 - WSO2 Mashup Server - "MashupServer"

-You can specify a ServerRole for each artifact.
+You can specify a ServerRole for each artifact in the C-App.
 For example, say you are developing an Axis2 service and planning to deploy all your services in a single Application Server instance in the production setup.
 You can set the ServerRole as

 The following methods can be used to set the ServerRole property:

 Using the management console to set the ServerRole property

 This is the recommended way to configure server roles because the changes done through the console cannot be overridden by the other methods.
 Server roles are stored in the registry when they are configured through the management console.
 Values in the registry are always given priority over others.

 - Log in to the management console of your product and click Server Roles menu under the Configure menu.

 - Click Add New Server Role, enter the Role Name and click Add.
 You can add any textual name as a server role without special characters except underscore.